b1n01/undiscover/README.md

 # Undiscover

 Undiscover is my secret drawer, where I put my favorite songs.
+Or in other words the blog where sometimes I post some music that I particularly like, here a live version: [undiscover.it](https://undiscover.it).

 ## <a name="getting-started" />Getting started